(Coronary Angiography; Coronary Arteriography; Coronary Angiogram)

 Prior to Procedure

 Talk to your doctor about your medicines.
-You may be asked to stop taking some medicines before the procedure, like:
+You may be asked to stop taking or change the doses of some medicine before the procedure.

 Leading up to your procedure:

 - Arrange for a ride to and from the procedure.